holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

             encoded_bytes: [u8],
         }

-        // Description of a network location arc over which an agent claims authority. struct Arq {
+        // Description of a network location arc over which an agent claims
+        // authority.
+        struct Arq {
             start: DhtLocation,
             // The size of chunks for this arc, as 2^power * 4096.
             power: u8,
             // The number of chunks in this arc.
-            // Hence, the arc size in terms of is power * count.
+Hence, the arc size in terms of
+            // network location space is power * count.
             count: u32,
         }